Heinrich Schnee: Association official

 In 1926, Schnee became the president of the Federation of Germans abroad, a position he held till 1933.
 From 1930 to 1936 he served as the (last) President of the German Colonial Society (DKG) which then was supplanted by the Reichskolonialbund (RKB).
 After the Second World War, the Allies considered Schnee incriminated because he had held a Nazi Party Reichstag seat, and he could not continue his work.
-He died in 1949 in a car accident in Berlin and was buried in a cemetery near the highway.
+He died in 1949 in a car accident in Berlin and was buried in the Heerstraße near the highway.

 Historical assessment

 Heinrich Schnee is one of the figures in German colonial revisionism.
 Through publication of books and essays, as a politician, and as a federation official and lecturer, he tried to give the "colonial question" national importance and to promote the recovery of the former colonial territories.
 With the Gleichschaltung of the colonial associations in 1936 it became clear that his influence was gone.
 Schnee was not considered for a position in the RKB and he did not join the new association.